VA Loan Forbearance

 Does VA loan forbearance hurt your credit score?

-If you arranged forbearance with your servicer before missing a payment and your account was current at that time, your servicer should report the account as current during the forbearance period.
-But if you had already missed payments when you requested forbearance, those late marks may already be on your report.
-The exit from forbearance also matters.
-Falling behind again after forbearance ends can cause additional credit damage.
+If you arranged forbearance before missing a payment and your account was current at the time, your servicer should report the account as current during the forbearance period.
+But if payments were already late when you requested forbearance, those marks may already be on your credit report.
+How you exit forbearance also matters.
+Falling behind on a repayment plan after forbearance ends can cause additional credit damage.

 How do I request VA loan forbearance?

 Contact your loan servicer directly.
 The servicer is the company you make payments to each month.
 The VA itself does not process forbearance requests.
-Call before you miss a payment if possible.
-Have your loan account number ready and be prepared to describe your hardship clearly.
-The servicer will walk you through their specific process and documentation requirements.
+Call before you miss a payment if possible, have your loan account number ready, and be prepared to describe your hardship clearly.
+Your servicer will walk you through their documentation requirements from there.

 Can I refinance my VA loan after forbearance ends?

 Refinancing is generally not available while you are in active forbearance.
-After forbearance ends and you have resolved the missed payments through a repayment plan, deferral, or modification, refinancing may become an option again.
+After forbearance ends and you resolve the missed payments through a repayment plan, deferral, or modification, refinancing may become an option again.
 Most lenders want to see a period of on-time payments after the forbearance exit before approving a refinance.
-The exact waiting period can vary by lender and loan type, so it is worth asking your servicer and a mortgage professional at the same time.
+The exact timing varies by lender and loan type, so it is worth asking both your servicer and a mortgage professional at the same time.

 Reed Letson